Liz Powell

 Liz's Background

 I graduated from the University of British Columbia with a Bachelor of Science (Honours), majoring in Dietetics.
 I completed my dietetic internship with the Provincial Health Services Authority, which included experience in paediatric nutrition at BC Children’s Hospital, sport nutrition with the Canadian Sports Institute, oncology nutrition at the BC Cancer Agency, and more.
 As a Registered Dietitian, I began my career at Vancouver General Hospital providing relief coverage in a variety of areas, including General Surgery, ICU, Burns & Trauma, Transplant, Geriatrics, Neurology, Palliative Care, and Acute Medicine.
-I currently work part time at Vancouver General Hospital and part time in private practice with Yaletown Nutrition.
-Outside of work, you’ll find me spending time with my husband and baby girl, patiently awaiting the arrival of our second baby, exploring new places around the world, and trying new recipes and cuisines.
+While I love clinical nutrition, I became very passionate about preventative nutrition and working with individuals in the community.
+In 2017, I created Yaletown Nutrition and built an online course in order to support more people.
+Outside of work, I'm a mom to two toddlers, who loves to try new cuisines, travel, and spend time outdoors.

-- Chronic Disease Management (eg. Hypertension, Type 2 Diabetes, Cardiovascular Disease)
+• Chronic Disease Management (eg. Type 2 Diabetes, Heart Disease)

 Alexandra Haggis